Beijing hit by record imported coronavirus cases, zero China transmissions

 Guangdong province reported nine new imported cases, while Shanghai saw two fresh infections from overseas, bringing the overall number of imported cases to 189 so far.

-In contrast, the central Chinese city of Wuhan, the epicentre of the country’s coronavirus outbreak, reported no new infections for the first time, according to the National Health Commission.
+Wuhan, the epicentre of the outbreak, reported no new infections for the first time, according to the National Health Commission.

+“If no new case of the coronavirus has been reported for 14 consecutive days in Wuhan following the last reported case, we believe it will be the time when the lockdown can be gradually lifted,” China Daily reported, citing an epidemiologist.

+“We expect new cases will cease to appear in mid or late March,” said Li Lanjuan, director of China’s State Key Laboratory for Diagnosis and Treatment of Infectious Diseases.

 The total number of confirmed cases in mainland China stands at 80,928, with the overall death toll at 3,245 as of the end of Wednesday, up by eight from the previous day.

-In the central province of Hubei, there were eight new deaths, with the provincial capital of Wuhan accounting for six of the fatalities.
+In Hubei, there were eight new deaths, with Wuhan accounting for six of the fatalities.

 Reporting by Ryan Woo, Huizhong Wu, Stella Qiu, Sophie Yu and Emily Chow; Editing by Shri Navaratnam and Lincoln Feast.